Jfortin1/shinyMethyl-old/README.md

 Authors: [Jean-Philippe Fortin](mailto:zerbino@ebi.ac.uk) and [Kasper Daniel Hansen](mailto:khansen@jhsph.edu)

-Welcome to shinyMethyl, an interactive R application based on the shiny package for exploration of DNA methylation data from Illumina arrays (450k and EPIC arrays).
+Welcome to shinyMethyl, an interactive R application based on the shiny package for exploration of DNA methylation data from Illumina arrays (450k and EPIC arrays). shinyMethyl is part of the [Bioconductor project](http://www.bioconductor.org/packages/devel/bioc/html/shinyMethyl.html).

-The shinyMethyl paper is now out [here](http://f1000research.com/articles/3-175/v1)
+The shinyMethyl paper can be found [here](http://f1000research.com/articles/3-175/v1)

-shinyMethyl is now part of the [Bioconductor project](http://www.bioconductor.org/packages/devel/bioc/html/shinyMethyl.html)

 Installation
 ------------